AP European Hist

 BREAKS:

-NOTE: This course is taught asynchronously, with MOST work due on Fridays each week at 11:59pm EST (unless otherwise arranged with Ms. Noah).
+NOTE: This course is mainly taught asynchronously, with MOST work due on Fridays each week at 11:59pm EST (unless otherwise arranged with Ms. Noah).
 There will be some collaborative benchmark assignments due on other days, but that is not the norm, and will be announced in advance.
-There is NOT a live weekly class/meeting.
+There is NOT a mandatory live weekly class/meeting.
 However, there will be optional Zoom meetings from September - March 1-2 times per month - usually Wednesdays at 6:00pm EST. These will be recorded for those who do not attend.
+Additionally, there will be several (optional, but highly encouraged) Zoom simulations.
 In April and May, these optional meetings will increase in frequency in anticipation for the upcoming AP exam.
 Since some students do like the interaction of live sessions, there will be some optional content review as well as skills practice sessions.
 While Zoom attendance is not required for this course, it is strongly encouraged, and thus 'bonus points' will be awarded for attendance.

 - Industrial Revolution "Shark Tank"